PiotrPiwowarski/fast-typing-backend/README.md

 ## Technologies
 This Rest API is created using following technologies:
-* Java, version: 22
+* Java 17
-* Spring Boot, version: 3.2.4
+* Spring Boot
-* Spring data, version: suitable for Spring Boot version
+* Spring data
-* H2 database, version: 2.2.224
+* H2 database
-* Lombok, version: 1.18.32
+* Lombok
-* JUnit, version: 5.10.2
+* JUnit
-* Mockito, version: 5.11.0
+* Mockito

 ## Database
 * H2

 I decided to use H2 database that only runs at runtime.
-This solution is sufficient for this project.
+This solution is sufficient for purposes of demonstration.

 There are two .sql files in `src/main/resources`:
 * `schema.sql` - it is used to build the database in runtime